10 Tips To Avoid Unplanned Bathroom Breaks At Your Next Race

 We can do our best to avoid these pit stops during the race; however, be prepared.

-Pack wet wipes just in case.
-It will also ease your mind to know you have them there, and you probably won’t even need them!
+Pack wet wipes or toilet paper, just in case.
+It will also ease your mind to know you have them, and you probably won’t even need them.

-1 thought on “10 Tips To Avoid Unplanned Bathroom Breaks On Your Next Race”
+1 thought on “10 Tips To Avoid Unplanned Bathroom Breaks At Your Next Race”

 1. I despise the phrase “nothing new on race day” – I get the concept, but too many people treat it as gospel.
 I’ve heard people say things like “Any suggestions, as each time I get to 10 miles in my half marathon, my feet go numb and I struggle the last 3 miles.
 My race is this weekend and I’m thinking of changing socks (shoes, whatever)” – At that point…what do you have to lose?
 Try different socks.
 What’s the worse, your feet go numb at mile 8 or 9?
 Or, like this article – in regards to nutrition – someone talks about how their nutrition isn’t working.
 If you have issues and don’t have time to try something in a training run – try something different.
 The first time I ever tried pickle juice was at Mile 18 of a marathon when I my calf was cramping.